Oath Keepers trial: Jan. 6 was 'rebellion,' prosecutor says

 Prosecutors showed jurors a slew of videos, including showing Meggs, Harrelson and others firing AR-15 style rifles at targets at a range.
 Meggs sent the video, set to rock music, to a group on Jan.
 5 and declared: “We are ready!” the prosecutor said.

-Among those expected to testify during the trial, which will last several weeks, are three Oath Keepers who have pleaded guilty to seditious conspiracy and are cooperating with prosecutors in hopes of getting lighter sentences.
+Among those who may testify during the trial, which will last several weeks, are three Oath Keepers who’ve pleaded guilty to seditious conspiracy and are cooperating with prosecutors in hopes of getting lighter sentences.
 They include a man who says that after arriving in Washington, Meggs told him that another Florida Oath Keeper had brought explosives in his RV.

 The government’s first witness was a FBI agent, who responded on Jan.
 6 to help rescue senators.
 He described lawmakers crying, broken doors and windows and a scene that “looked like a bomb had gone off.”